trueos/pcbsd/src-qt5/docs/update.rst

   background.
 All of the updates then occur in the snapshot.
 This means that you can safely continue to use your system while it is updating as no changes are being made to the operating system or any of the applications currently in use.
 Instead, all changes are being made to the mounted copy.

+* while the update is occurring, and until you reboot after the update, you won't be able to use AppCafe® to manage software.
+This is a safety measure to prevent package conflicts.
+Also, the system shutdown and restart buttons will be greyed out until the update is complete and the system is ready for reboot.
+Should a power failure occur in the middle of an update, the system will reboot into the current boot environment, returning the system to the point before the upgrade started.
+  Simply restart the update to continue the update process.

 * once the update is complete, the new boot environment, or updated snapshot, is added as the first entry in the boot menu and activated so that the system will boot into it, unless you pause the boot menu and specify otherwise.
 A pop-up message, shown in Figure 7.3b, will indicate that a reboot is required.
   You can either finish what you are doing and reboot now into the upgraded snapshot, or ask the system to remind you again at a later time.
 To configure the